Friendly-Technologies/Friendly-LwM2M-Client/docs/description/architecture.md

 The diagram below shows the common **Wpp** components with their dependencies on [**Wakaama**](https://github.com/eclipse/wakaama).
 A part of the [**Wakaama**](https://github.com/eclipse/wakaama) library with its components is highlighted in **yellow**, and a part of the **Wpp** library is highlighted in **green**.
 The dependencies of the environment and the user program from the **Wpp** library are also indicated.

 \image html images/wpp_dependencies_from_wakaama.jpg width=650px

+In the library, this structure has the following representation.

+\image html images/wpp_folders_structure.png width=450px

 ### User Interfaces {#arch_user_interfaces}